SuperOffice/SDK-Doc/COM.IDatabase/Developer's Guide/Using SuperOfficeDB/User-defined Fields.md

 This example assumes you've added at least one  udef field to contact, and published the layout.

 The example also assumes that the field is stored in field udcontactsmall.long01 -- field id 8961.
-If you need to find out what field id a particular field name corresponds to, you can use the [Database.Dictionary object](SUPEROFFICEDBLib~Database~Dictionary.md).
+If you need to find out what field id a particular field name corresponds to, you can use the <see cref="SuperOffice.COM.SuperOfficeDB.Database.Dictionary">Database.Dictionary object</see>.